 Second: Chinkiang vinegar.

-Funny story, two days after I ordered this online I saw it on the shelves of my local Fred Meyer.
+Funny story, two days after I ordered this online I saw it on the shelves of my local grocery store.
 Who woulda thought?

 Right, so chinkiang is a rice-based black vinegar.
 I don’t really know how else to explain it except to say that it is kind of like a Chinese-style balsamic vinegar.
 But not so… balsamic-y?

 OH SICHUAN PEPPERS.
 How I love thee.

 These are the spiciness you need in this kung pao recipe.